-Studies of business practices clearly link worker strain to reduced productivity, increased turnover and increased injury and illness.
+Studies of business practices clearly link worker strain to reduced productivity, increased turnoverand increased injury and illness.
 Working hours are not to exceed the maximum set by local law.
 Further, a workweek should not be more than 60 hours per week, including overtime, except in emergency or unusual situations.
-Workers shall be allowed at least one day off every seven-day week.
+All overtime must be voluntary.
+Workers shall be allowed at least one day off every seven days.